grvgarry/nodejs-test/README.md

 Navigate to `http://localhost:3000/`.

-To get the APIs Details see the api.txt file from root folder
+To get the APIs Details see the APIsDetails.txt file from root folder.